Universal Credit is a benefit for people of working age. It combines support for adults, children, and housing costs into one benefit.

 How do I claim Universal Credit?

-If you do not have reliable online access, you will need to go to your local library, Citizens Advice office or the Councils’ offices in Cambourne.
+- If you do not have reliable online access, you will need to go to your local library, Citizens Advice office or visit our offices in Cambourne.

 How do I find out more about Universal Credit?